mmzsource/2015-nextbuild-cqrs-from-the-trenches/2015 CQRS From The Trenches.md

 Now the big question is: why should you use this pattern, or shouldn't you?

 In the end, CQRS is just another tool in the toolbox, well suited for some tasks, but completely unusable for others.
-Let's discuss some general advantages and disadvantages before zooming into our experiences in practice.
+Let's discuss some general advantages and disadvantages before talking about its sweet spots and zooming into our experiences in practice.

 ### Pros

+- Separation of reads and writes.
   - Often reading data is much more frequent than writing.
 CQRS totally separates the two, making it a lot easier to tailor write - and read performance separately.
 Furthermore: reads from a user perspective has to be more performant than writes.
 User tends to find it easier to accept a slower response when data is changed.
 This also fits really nicely with the CQRS way of working.
   - By splitting the application into two components, it allows you to build and think separately about two different models: commands and queries.
 This really helps making better API's which are easier to maintain.
 It's totally clear where changes are needed (command side or query side).
-- If something goes wrong on the query side of your code: no problem.
-Just fix the bug, delete the data and replay the events with the bugfree component.
+- CQRS really puts state in the forefront of your design, implementation and test efforts which is a really good thing.
 - Eventsourcing makes testing a breeze
-- CQRS aggregates really put state in the forefront of your design, implementation and test efforts which is a really good thing.
+- If something goes wrong on the query side of your code it is pretty easy to put things straight again: Just fix the bug, delete the data and replay the events with the bugfree component.

 ### Cons

 - Learning curve
-- You cannot changed the event history.
-You can create compensating events and you can even upcast events, but this is often a lot more complex than fixing the bug and performing a database cleanup with a script.
+- Immutable event history.
+You cannot change the event history.
+You can create compensating events and you can even upcast events, but this is often a lot more complex than fixing the bug and performing a database cleanup with a script in a 'normal' CRUD application.
 - Fairly new kid on the block and therefore sometimes hard to find help / information.

-- Strong / Weak
+Previous pros and cons are somewhat arbitrary chosen.
+Let's try to view it from a more 'inter-subjective' point of view.
+For this, I'd like to use the very often cited "out of the tar pit" paper (2006) by Moseley and Marks.

-- Tarpit criteria
+### Tarpit criteria

+In "out of the tarpit" Moseley and Marks claim that complexity is the single major difficulty in the successful development of large-scale software systems.
+Since *understanding a system* is a prerequisite for avoiding all sorts of problems when working with it, and complexity destroys the ability to understand a system, they state that complexity is the root cause of the vast majority of problems with software.

-- Framework selection criteria (James Shore)
+### Framework selection criteria (James Shore)

 **TODO:** Add pros and cons and sort them in order of priority